simonstax/FramePack-Studio/README.md

 Add LoRAs to the /loras/ folder at the root of the installation.
 Select the LoRAs you wish to load and set the weights for each generation.

-NOTE: there is currently a bug with LoRA unloading.
-Previously loaded LoRAs may impact future generations.
-Recommend restarting the app for now to be sure they're all unloaded from the model.
+NOTE: slow lora loading is a known issue

 ## Working with Timestamped Prompts